nkabbara/nkabbara.github.io/hello-worlds/hello-ai.md

 Draw as sequence diagram where a cronjob issues a request to the app Hamourabi.
 Hamourabi then goes to auction site A to collect a bunch of vins.
 Then, Hamourabi, gets the prices of these vins by contacting carmax site.

 Now high level.
 I am thinking more architecturally, more design wise, more like a product designer with technical skill.

+Using AI is forcing me to use new tools and new shortcuts.
+Like git worktree, how to navigate windows more efficiently, build mode vs review mode, etc...

+I find myself relying more on my high level skills and business skills.